How to Choose Health Insurance in 6 Steps

 Most people get health insurance through their job, which usually provides the best coverage at the cheapest price.

 Your choices will be limited to the set of options that your employer offers.
 This is typically a few plans from the same insurance company.
-So to choose, you'll probably need to compare coverage, check which doctors are in-network and decide between a low-cost HMO or the flexibility of a PPO.

 If health insurance through your job is not affordable or does not provide basic coverage for medical care, compare your job-based insurance to a marketplace plan to decide which is the best deal.